SkylineCommunications/dataminer-docs-connectors/connector/doc/Sencore_Impulse_300D_Decoder.md

 For the 1.0.0.x branch, the Sencore OmniHub has a limited SNMP feature set.
 Parameters are limited to status and configuration parameters defined in a limited MIB, and SNMP traps are not supported.

-Each page contains information related to the OmniHub device such as the IP inputs and outputs, which can be configured in the associated **Settings** table.
+Each page contains information related to the OmniHub device, such as the IP inputs and outputs, which can be configured in the associated **Settings** table.

 ### HTTP Version: Authentication (1.1.0.x Range)